At a Glance

-Managing pharmaceutical warehouses comes involves dealing with unique issues not found in other businesses.
-One of them is following FDA regulations related to warehousing known as GMPs.
-Using effective warehouse management software helps chief financial officers and warehouse managers prevent and resolve these issues, and more.
+Managing pharmaceutical warehouses involves dealing with unique issues not found in other businesses.
+One is following FDA regulations related to warehousing, known as GMPs.
+Effective warehouse management software helps chief financial officers and warehouse managers prevent and resolve these issues.

 XcelPros is a Chicago-based company delivering transformation through technology.
 We offer business and technology solutions with deep industry experience in Chemical, Pharma, Life Sciences (including Medical Devices, Bio-Medical & Biotech), Insurance, Discrete Manufacturing, Process Manufacturing, Distribution and Food & Beverage.

 XcelPros is a Microsoft Gold Partner, Direct Cloud Solutions Provider (CSP) and a Systems Integrator (SI) offering software licensing, implementation and consulting services for Microsoft Dynamics 365, CRM, Microsoft Dynamics AX, Business Intelligence & Analytics (Power BI), SharePoint, Office 365 and Azure (Cloud, IOT, Microsoft Flow amongst many others).

 Our mission is to provide integrated technology solutions that amplify impact and empower our customer’s businesses.
 We believe technology is the key enabler of exponential growth for us and our customers.

 Call us toll-free – 1.855.411.0585 (or) visit www.xcelpros.com